ProjectsGm2/Gm2-Wordpress-Suite/CONTRIBUTING.md

 # Contributing

 This project includes a PHPUnit test suite that relies on the WordPress test library.
+PHPUnit is expected to be installed globally, so the `phpunit` command is available on your system path.

 ## Installation

+1. Install PHPUnit through your package manager so the `phpunit` command is available globally.
-1. Set up the WordPress testing suite.
+2. Set up the WordPress testing suite.
 This script downloads WordPress and configures the test environment:

    ```bash
    bash bin/install-wp-tests.sh <db-name> <db-user> <db-pass> [db-host] [wp-version]